syaifulahdan/Mini-NDN-Work/Assignment 2:NDNrg-Topology/router-config-Node-1.md

 general
 {
                                       ; mandatory configuration command section network, site and router

-  network /ndn/         ; name of the network the router belongs to in ndn URI format site /edu/memphis    ; name of the site the router belongs to in ndn URI format router /%C1.Router/cs/pollux    ; name of the router in ndn URI format
+  network /ndn/                       ; <b>name of the network the router belongs to in ndn URI format</b>
+  site /edu/memphis                   ; name of the site the router belongs to in ndn URI format router /%C1.Router/cs/pollux        ; name of the router in ndn URI format

                                       ; lsa-refresh-time is the time in seconds, after which router will refresh its LSAs lsa-refresh-time 1800               ; default value 1800.
 Valid values 240-7200

   ; router-dead-interval is the time in seconds after which an inactive routers ; LSAs are removed